DevTools-Guru/Password/README.md

 Please see [CONTRIBUTING](https://gitlab.com/DevTools-Guru/Password/blob/master/CONTRIBUTING.md) and [CONDUCT](https://gitlab.com/DevTools-Guru/Password/blob/master/CONDUCT.md) for details.

-## Security
+## Github READONLY Mirror

-If you discover any security related issues, please email jonathan@garbee.me instead of using the issue tracker.
+The GitHub repository is a **READONLY** mirror of the repository.
+Please see the [Gitlab](https://gitlab.com/DevTools-Guru/Password) repository to make contributions.

 ## Credits